 A valid will needs to be executed

-Formal legal requirements for signing and executing a will
+Formal legal requirements for the signing and execution of a will

 The legal requirements for executing a will, known as the formalities, are set out in the wills and succession legislation in all states and territories.
 Links to the relevant sections of the state/territory statutes are shown below.

 While there may be some differences generally the formal legal requirements for executing a will are that:

 2. Signed by the will-maker; or if they are unable to sign themselves, then by someone else in the will-maker’s presence and at their direction;